Superradiant clouds may be relevant for close compact object binaries: Superradiant clouds in progenitor evolution of black hole binaries

-If efficiently grows, the cloud in a co-rotating system can avoid hyperfine depletion if the initial separation is within the hyperfine resonance orbit, i.e., $R_i < R_{\rm H}$.
-While for $R_i > R_{\rm H}$, the cloud may still survive from the hyperfine resonance depletion, if the orbit sweeps through the resonance orbit during the later CE evolution.
-Because in this case, the orbit decays in a very short time, and the resonance may not cause efficient depletion.
-As orbital separation continues decreasing, the cloud can be further deplete due to level mixing with the $\ell=0$ modes and ionizaton~\cite{Baumann:2021fkf, Baumann:2022pkl}.
-A cloud can also deplete due to Bohr resonance if the system is contour-rotating~\cite{Baumann:2018vus, Berti:2019wnn}.
+After efficient growth, the cloud in a corotating system can avoid hyperfine depletion if the initial separation is deeply within the hyperfine resonance orbit, i.e., $R_i \ll R_{\rm H}$.
+While for $R_i > R_{\rm H}$, the cloud may still survive from the hyperfine depletion, if the orbit sweeps through the hyperfine depletion band during the later CE evolution.
+Because in this case, the orbit decays in a very short time, and the nonresonant hyperfine level mixing may not cause efficient depletion.
+As orbital separation continues decreasing, the cloud can be further depleted due to the fine level mixing induced by the $\ell=1$ multipole, and then the Bohr level mixing and ionization~\cite{Baumann:2021fkf, Baumann:2022pkl}.
+A cloud can also deplete due to Bohr resonance if the system is contourrotating~\cite{Baumann:2018vus, Berti:2019wnn}.

-To be concrete, we shall calculate the cloud depletion in the GW151226-like binary.
-Following Refs.~\cite{Baumann:2018vus,Berti:2019wnn}, the mass of the superradiant cloud is proportional to $e^{-2\mathcal{A}(t)}$ with